A Vintage Crystal Cigarette Lighter & How Women Were Sold a Load of BS

 Side note: for other ways mid-century hostesses rocked it, check out my article on the vintage Ice-O-Matic Ice Crusher.

-Let’s Have Liberation, But Make It Contradictory
+Let’s Have Liberation, But Make It Shitty